Leave this site

 Annual leave should be taken in accordance with the following principles:

-Police officers and police staff are permitted to carry over up to 5 days (40 hours for police officers and 37 hours police staff annual leave from the current leave year to the next.
+Police officers and police staff are permitted to carry over up to 5 days (40 hours for police officers and 37 hours police staff) annual leave from the current leave year to the next.
 Balances of up to 5 days (40 hours for police officers and 37 hours police staff) are automatically carried forward.
 This is pro rata for individuals working part time.
 Leave which is carried forward will be deemed to be the first leave taken in the ensuing year.
 This must be taken within 3 months of the start of the leave year.

 If exceptional personal or operational circumstances prevent an individual from using their leave within the current leave year, a nominated Chief Superintendent will consider all the additional carry over requests and may consider the approval of additional carry over of up to a further 5 days (40 hours for police officers and 37 hours for police staff).
-A total carry over of 10 days/80 hours for police officers and 74 hours for police staff (5 automatic and 5 senior officer approval) will not be exceeded.
+A total carry over of 10 days -80 hours for police officers and 74 hours for police staff - (5 automatic and 5 senior officer approval) will not be exceeded.
 This is pro rata for individuals working part time.

 Please see below for the specific arrangements for carry over following long term sickness and/or maternity/adoption or shared parental leave absences.
 For these circumstances the request should come to RMU to collate.
 The Head of People Services would review and decide if the carry forward of leave request can be approved in conjunction with the Deputy Chief Constable.
 Individuals should ensure that carry forward of annual leave request is done in a timely manner, in case the carry forward of leave request is declined/changed.
+We encourage police officers/police staff to take their leave, however, if individuals do not take their leave (excluding the permitted carry over), they will lose it.

 Any annual leave carried over following long term sickness absence must be taken within 18 months of the end of the leave year in which it was accrued.